hirosystems/docs/docs/tutorials/testing-contracts.md

 Finally, after the project dependencies are installed, your project is ready for development.

 The project resources are created in your current folder.
 Take note of the `contracts` and `test` folders.
-The other files are standardized pieces to wire up the project.
+The other files are standardized components required to run the project.

 ## Run tests